zenml-io/blog.zenml.io/_posts/2022-09-06-deepchecks-and-zenml.md

 author: Stefan Nica
 title: "Keep the lint out of your ML pipelines!
 Use Deepchecks to build and maintain better models with ZenML!"
 description: "Test automation is tedious enough with traditional software engineering, but machine learning complexities can make it even less appealing.
-Using Deepchecks with ZenML pipelines can get you started in as much as it takes you to read this article."
+Using Deepchecks with ZenML pipelines can get you started as quickly as it takes you to read this article."
 category: zenml
 tags: zenml monitoring tooling integrations mlops evergreen
 publish_date: September 06, 2022